-“Thank God, for parallel universes.”
+“Thank God,” said Gregory, “for parallel universes.”

-“Deadly serious, old chap,” replied Gregory.
+“Deadly serious, old chap.”

 “No, about God!”

-“Don’t start that again,” and the matter, for the moment, was closed.
+“Don’t start that again.”
+And the matter, for the moment, was closed.

 The two friends were sat on the sixth floor outside terrace of the café at the Ashmolean Museum in Oxford.
-Lord Stiletto and Gregory had travelled forward in time to his library where they had enjoyed a well-deserved breakfast of scrambled eggs and oysters, before returning refreshed to a parallel existence of the Earth, that conveniently hadn’t been blown up by The Rabbit.
+Lord Stiletto and Gregory had travelled forward in time to his library where they had enjoyed a well-deserved breakfast of scrambled eggs and oysters, and then returned refreshed to a parallel existence of the Earth, that conveniently, hadn’t been blown up by The Rabbit.
 There was a package to be collected, and the message had indicated that it was to be found in the new Tutankhamun exhibition.

 “But are you sure it was The Rabbit?” enquired Stiletto over his Earl Grey.

-He flashed a quick hand signal to his friend, and as casually as possible, Gregory raised his gaze to the far corner, where the Girl with the red hair was openly sitting at a table, apparently absorbed in today’s edition of The Times.
+He flashed a quick hand signal to his friend, and as casually as possible, Gregory raised his gaze to the far corner, where the Girl with the Red Hair was openly sitting at a table, apparently absorbed in today’s edition of The Times.
 If the Girl was here, then surely they must also be in the presence of The Rabbit.

-Meantime, Gregory finished his tea and cake, and also headed down the stairs, but to the Tutankhamun exhibition on the third floor.
+Meantime, Gregory finished his tea and cake, and also headed down the stairs, but went to the Tutankhamun exhibition on the third floor.

 Copyright Jhedron Luckspar © 2014 2018